 OCS will support the creation and implementation of programs and/or activities on campus that raise awareness about mental wellness and suicide prevention (e.g., Mental Health Awareness Week, Peer Counseling, etc.).

+Charter School maintains a list of current student trainings, which is available upon request.
+Charter School has shared school-based supports and self-reporting procedures, so students are able to seek help if they are experiencing thoughts of suicide or if they recognize signs with peers.
+Although confidentiality and privacy are important, students should understand safety is a priority and if there is a risk of suicide, school staff are required to report.
+Charter-based mental health professionals are legally and ethically required to report suicide risk.
+When reporting suicidal ideation or an attempt, school staff must maintain confidentiality and only share information limited to the risk or attempt.

+Charter School shall establish and widely disseminate a referral process to all students, so they know how to access support through school, community-based, and crisis services.
+Students shall be encouraged to notify a staff member when they are experiencing emotional distress or suicidal ideation, or when they have knowledge or concerns of another student’s emotional distress, suicidal ideation, or attempt.

 Intervention and Emergency Procedures

-OCS designates the following administrators to act as the primary and secondary suicide prevention liaisons:

-School Psychologist

-Executive Director

 Whenever a staff member suspects or has knowledge of a student’s suicidal intentions, they shall promptly notify the primary designated suicide prevention liaison.
 If this primary suicide prevention liaison is unavailable, the staff shall promptly notify the secondary suicide prevention liaison.